maksymdevflow/terraform-study-deploy/README.md

 - **region**: The AWS region where all resources will be created (e.g., `us-east-1`).
 This region will be used for all services like S3, RDS, and EC2.
 - **access_key** and **secret_key**: Your AWS credentials stored in variables for security.

 **Note**: You can create IAM users manually, but it's better to create them with Terraform.
-This way, you can manage permissions more easily and avoid adding permissions one by one.
+This way, you can manage permissions more easily.
+I spent a lot of time manually adding permissions one by one 😅.
 For more information on creating IAM users with Terraform, see the [official Terraform AWS IAM User documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_user).

 ---